 Configure a Site-to-Site VPN for use with Azure Files

-You can use a Site-to-Site (S2S) VPN connection to mount your Azure file shares over SMB from your on-premises network, without opening up port 445.
+You can use a Site-to-Site (S2S) VPN connection to mount your Azure file shares from your on-premises network, without sending data over the open internet.
 You can set up a Site-to-Site VPN using Azure VPN Gateway, which is an Azure resource offering VPN services, and is deployed in a resource group alongside storage accounts or other Azure resources.